Stevens-Mark/Spotify-app/README.md

 This app acts as a playback "controller" using the Spotify Web API that enables the application to interact with Spotify's streaming service,(retrieving search content metadata & controlling playback).

 ## Objective
 It started off as a simple project to learn the basics of Next.js, Tailwind and Recoil (all that I had never used) from a simple tutorial online.
 There were some issues with the implementation (the author said that there was an issue with the Spotify web api, which actually is not the case - but still aside of that he's made an amazing tutorial.
-You can watch his video [Here](https://www.youtube.com/watch?v=3xrko3GpYoU) ).
+You can watch his video [Here](https://www.youtube.com/watch?v=3xrko3GpYoU) .

 Frustrated with the basic featues, I decided to turn it into a more robust project.
 I signed up with Spotify & got a FREE introductory PREMIUM account for 3 months in order to be able to implement the features.
 Thus now I had a deadline by which time I must have completed the project.
 Cool like a real contract!!
 Game on!

 Each time I solved one problem, another arrived & I just kept adding more & more pages/components/features.
 The logic to make all the different components work together in relation to when to start/pause a track (thus showing the correct icon) I found slightly complicated to say the least.
 I think I improved some features though.

 For example (at the time of wrting this) with my app, on the shows page, you can use the player controls to navigate between the different episodes, but on spotify, using the player controls navigates away from show episodes & plays a track from elsewhere that I think makes no sense.

 The same problem occurs with the songs page and the "songs window" on the all search results page.
 Again, if you select a track & then try to navigate using the player controls (like you can on a playlist, album or artist page) Spotify plays a totally different track from elsewhere.
 From a user point of view there's no continuity.

 My app does not have these issues, but it's far from perfect.
 Spotify is an amazing site, which is so feature rich.
 Far more than you realise until you try to clone it.
 If you want a challenge of logic (to keep you awake at night) I strongly advice trying to replicate the site (well at least a apart of it).
 ...
 ## Tools
 At the time of writing there has been a lot of hype about [chatGPT](https://chat.openai.com/) so I thought let's try it out.
 The version I found available was 3.5 & not the now famous version 4.
 It's been interesting...

 It definately allowed me to be more productive.
 It gave me ideas very quickly that I would never have thought of or would have taken a lot longer to find using my normal go to for answers [Stackoverflow](https://stackoverflow.com/) .

-But you need to be careful. it makes stuff up sometimes & you have to learn how to pose your questinons to get more meaningful responses.
+But you need to be careful. it makes stuff up sometimes & you have to learn how to pose your questions to get more meaningful responses.
 If you're not careful, it'll waste your time & for complex problems (which was the case most the time with this project) it is useless.

 At the end of the day you still have to do the coding yourself & ensure things work how you want.
 But hey it was an experiment.

 And finally, I used Tailwind for the first time & I loved it!!!
 ## Features
 - [x] Interact with Spotify's streaming service
 - [x] Secure Login using Next/auth